natcap/invest/doc/api-docs/plugins.rst

 Specifying model inputs and outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Model inputs are specified in the ``inputs`` attribute of the ``MODEL_SPEC``.
 Many different types of model inputs are supported, including numbers, CSVs, raster and vector files, etc. Each input in ``inputs`` is an instance of a subclass of :func:`natcap.invest.spec.Input` that represents the data type.
-There are many different input data types supported including numbers, CSVs, raster and vector files, etc. Choose the most appropriate ``Input`` type available in ``spec``.
+Choose the most appropriate ``Input`` type available in ``spec``.
 You may also subclass from :func:`natcap.invest.spec.Input` if you wish to create a custom type.

 User-provided values for all input types are ultimately passed to the ``execute`` function as strings or numbers.
 For instance, all file-based types will accept a path string.